dxc-technology/online-devops-dojo/online-devops-dojo/shift-security-left/intro.md

 By the end of the lesson, you should be able to:

 * articulate the need to Shift Left on Security,
-* integrate Security Testing in the daily work of the scrum team as part of a CI/CD pipeline,
+* integrate Security Testing in the daily work of the Scrum team as part of a CI/CD pipeline,
 * describe how to reduce surface areas of risk and enforce consistency in the the application of security testing,